Jennifer Lopez's Double-Denim Look Is Straight Fire

 The triple threat star slayed in an all-denim look as she strutted around the set of her new music video in Brooklyn, N.Y., Thursday, rocking a body-hugging denim ensemble and strappy thigh-high, peep-toe boots pulled over it.
 J.Lo completed the look with oversize aviator shades and rocked long strands—lightened with bright blonde highlights—in soft waves.

-To keep warm, Lopez threw on a robe as she made her way, with a crew from the video surrounding her.
+To keep warm, Lopez threw on a robe (shop a similar style here) as she made her way, with a crew from the video surrounding her.
 The busy songstress continued to prove that she can do it all in style.
 The music video shoot comes just after Lopez wrapped Season 3 of her television drama Shades of Blue.

 In a photo she shared on Instagram Wednesday, Lopez can be seen looking pensive on the set of the NBC show, as she celebrated shooting the final episode of the season.